aienergy/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves the carbon intensity computed for msoas specified in Great Britain (GB)for a specified time frame.
+This endpoint retrieves the carbon intensity computed for msoas specified in Great Britain (GB) for a specified time frame in half hourly intervals.

 ### HTTP Request